Skip to content

 She didn’t seem particularly happy with all of this attention, and I only then realized the implication of being one of the few people still alive subjected to this practice.

-She nodded, and I gave her some money, as it’s often the custom when you photograph people in remote areas in China to show appreciation for their time.
+She nodded, and I gave her some money, as it’s often the custom when photographing people in remote areas of China to show appreciation for their time.

-I tried to talk to her with the help of a local interpreter since most of the older people in the area don’t speak Chinese, but she didn’t seem to enjoy talking too much.
-Maybe she wasn’t in the mood, or maybe that was just her personality; I was glad I had the chance to meet her.
+I tried to talk to her with the help of a local interpreter, since most older people in the area don’t speak Chinese, but she didn’t seem to enjoy talking much.
+Maybe she wasn’t in the mood, or maybe that was just her personality; I was just glad I had the chance to meet her.

 After taking a few pictures together, I greeted her and left, ready to find the next woman in another village nearby.